magicmonkey/lifxjs/Protocol.md

 ### <a name="0x26"></a>0x26 - Reboot

 Reboots a target bulb.
-It has been observed that some bulbs rebooted in this manner reset their color and fail to reconnect to wireless infrastructure, necessitating a hardware reset.
-(Could be a timing related bug.)
+It has been observed that some bulbs rebooted in this manner reset their color and fail to reconnect to wireless infrastructure, necessitating a hardware reset (could be a timing related bug).

 #### Payload (0 bytes)